eldoy/waveorb-site/app/pages/doc/client.md

   console.log('Connection error')
 })

+// This is where
 socket.on('message', (data, event) => {
   console.log('Received message', data)
 })

-// Send values to the 'project/create' action and wait for response var result = await socket({
+// Send values to the 'project/create' action socket.send({
   action: 'project/create',
   values: { name: 'Festival' }
 })
 ```
+The Waveorb client for websockets is based on the [wsrecon library.](https://github.com/eldoy/wsrecon)

 ### Connecting client and server
 The action name and parameters in the client matches the server action name and validation.
 If your server action looks like this: